Sandra Toft

 Sandra Toft (born 18 October 1989) is a Danish professional handball goalkeeper for Győri ETO KC and the Danish national team.
 She is the fifth most capped player ever on the Danish national team with 195 appeances.

+National team

 She made her debut on the Danish national team on 27 March 2008, against Czech Republic.

 She participated for the first time in a major international at the 2011 World Women's Handball Championship in Brazil, where she was the third choice keeper behind Karin Mortensen and Christina Pedersen.

 She missed the 2013 World Cup in Serbia due to illness.

+At the 2014 European Championship she finished 7th with the Danish team.
+The year after she was on the Danish team that finished 6th at the 2015 World Cup.

+At the 2016 European Championship Denmark reached the semifinal but would ultimately only get a 4th place.
+Toft was selected for the tournament all star team.
+At the 2020 European Championship they finished 4th again and again Toft was selected for the all star team.

+At the 2021 World Cup she won her first medals with Denmark when they took bronze medals.
+Once again she was in the all-star team.

+At the 2022 European Women's Handball Championship she won silver medals with the Danish team, losing to Norway in the final.

+At the 2024 Olympics she won bronze medals with the Danish team.

+At the 2024 European Women's Handball Championship Danish head coach Jesper Jensen surprisingly chose to leave her out of the team in favour of Anna Kristensen.
+Following an injury to Althea Reinhardt midway through the tournament, she did however enter the team and went on to win silver medals.

+She missed the 2025 World Championship due to pregnancy.

 Club career

 Pre-professional career

 Toft started playing handbold at Team Helsinge, before joining Virum-Sorgenfri Håndboldklub in 2002 at the age of 14.
 In 2007, she joined Team Tvis Holstebro for her first professional contract.

 Team Tvis Holstebro

 At TTH Holstebro, she was part of the team that reached the 2010/2011 Women's EHF European League final, where they lost to league rivals FC Midtjylland Håndbold.
 In 2012/2013, TTH Holstebro with Toft in goal manage to reach the final once again and win it this time.
 Toft almost missed the match due to an injury in her left knee in January 2012.